WestDRI/wgpages/content/julia202202/julia-03-threads-slow-series.md

 @btime quick(Int64(1e15))   # correct result, 1.827 ns runtime
 ```

-In all these cases we see under 2 ns running time -- this can't be correct!
+In all these cases we see ~2 ns running time -- this can't be correct!
 What is going on here?
-It turns out that Julia
+It turns out that Julia is
-is replacing the summation with the exact formula $n(n+1)/2$!
+replacing the summation with the exact formula $n(n+1)/2$!

 We want to:
 1. force computation $~\Rightarrow~$ we'll compute something more complex than simple integer summation, so that it